aznxluvlyguy4u/wiki1/Home.md

 To deploy to _different environments (other then `dev`, i.e.: `staging` or `production`)_, see [these](Deploy%20to%20different%20environments) instructions.

 Currently to be able to deploy to _dev_ you have to _manually exclude_ dependencies from the build config.
 To do so, uncomment [the following lines in the build.gradle file](https://bitbucket.org/oceanpremium/ocean-premium-api/src/f6992542d4beaef9272642e6e525ab64e656f2d3/build.gradle#lines-197:205), **before** running the below deploy command.
 After you are done deploying, *undo* the uncommenting.

+Currently a Serverless function module has the following Gradle tasks:

+- deploy

 ```shell
 $ ./gradlew <moduleName>:deploy -Pstage=dev -Pprofile=oceanpremium-serverless-publisher
 ```